PacificBiosciences/HiFi-human-WGS-WDL/README.md

 ## [Cohort](workflows/humanwgs_structs.wdl)

 A cohort can include one or more samples.
 Samples need not be related, but if you plan to run tertiary analysis, it is best to think of a cohort as a family of related samples.
-We've tested cohorts of up to 5 samples with 30x coverage.
+We have tested cohorts of up to 5 samples with 30x coverage.
+Larger cohorts may encounter memory issues during joint calling.

 | Type | Name | Description | Notes |
 | :- | :- | :- | :- |